 Skin disorders(Acne, Eczema, Hives, etc)

-Routine Labwork(cholesterol, liver & kidney panels, CBD, Iron/Ferritin, Vit D, B12/Folate, Magnesium, Thyroid, etc)
+Routine Labwork(cholesterol, liver & kidney panels, CBC, Iron/Ferritin, Vit D, B12/Folate, Magnesium, Thyroid, etc)

 Food Allergy/Sensitivity Testing

 SIBO/Gut Dysfunction Testing(Breath & Stool)

 Hormone Testing(Blood & Saliva & Urine)

 *If you are a remote patient we can mail some pertinent testing kits to be completed at home and mailed directly to the lab*

 Traditional Chinese Medicine & Acupuncture

 Traditional Chinese Medicine (TCM) is a complete medical system that has been used to diagnose, treat, and prevent illnesses for more than 2,000 years.
 TCM is based on a belief in yin and yang, defined as opposing energies, such as earth and heaven, winter and summer, and happiness and sadness.
 When yin and yang are in balance, you feel relaxed and energized.
 When yin and yang are out of balance there can be negative influences on your health.

 Practitioners of TCM also believe that there is a life force or energy, known as qi (pronounced "chee"), in every body.
 For yin and yang to be balanced and for the body to be healthy, qi must be balanced and flowing freely.
 When there is too little or too much qi in one of the body's energy pathways, called meridians, or when the flow of qi is blocked, it causes illness.
 The ultimate goal of TCM treatment is to balance the yin and yang in our lives by promoting the natural flow of qi.